Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Preliminary

 \textbf{Complex tabular reasoning}.
 We define complex tabular reasoning as the reasoning process of considering multiple table cells and understanding their logical relationships to infer the correct answer.
 In contrast, simple tabular reasoning only involves a single table cell, as depicted in Figure \ref{complex reasoning example}.
 Simple reasoning tasks are easier to solve, since models are good at learning associations between surface texts.

-\lizy{\textbf{Program}.} \lizy{A program is an executable sequence of symbols \cite{pi2022reasoning}, such as a SQL query.
+\textbf{Program}.
+A program is an executable sequence of symbols \cite{pi2022reasoning}, such as a SQL query.
 Unlike natural language texts, programs have strict grammar rules with no ambiguity and have definite execution results.
 As a related concept, ``program context'' refers to an environment where a program is applied.
 The variables used in the program are also sampled from the context.
 For example, tables are the corresponding context for SQL queries.
 Besides, we refer to a ``program executor'' as an automated tool that executes a program within the context, such as a SQL executor.
-We can use the program executor as a black box, whose input is a program and program context, and output is the execution result.} \lizy{ Section \ref{program design} elaborates on the types of programs we used in this paper.}
+We can use the program executor as a black box, whose input is a program and program context, and output is the execution result.